 Before leaving for your host country, visit your local bank to pick up some of your host country’s currency.
-Airport currency exchanges typically offer a poor exchange rate, and finding somewhere to convert your money in your host country can be stressful in the midst of your move.
+Airport currency exchanges typically offer a poor exchange rate, and finding somewhere to convert your money to your host country can be stressful in the midst of your move.
 While using a credit or debit card may be your first choice, some countries rely more heavily on cash than others.
-On top of this, having cash with save you in the case of a frozen debit or credit card (see Contact your current bank/credit cards about your move) – (set up anchor link to “Contact your current bank/credit cards about your move” section above)
+On top of this, having cash with you in the case of a frozen debit or credit card (see Contact your current bank/credit cards about your move) – (set up anchor link to “Contact your current bank/credit cards about your move” section above)

 Cancel Your Gym Membership